vis-prime/progressive-shadows/README.md

 # progressive-shadows

-A vanilla js implementation of AccumulativeShadows from react three fiber
+A progressive/accumulative shadow catcher for three js which is a vanilla js implementation of AccumulativeShadows from react three fiber

 Based on